Skip to content

 type: policy-type

 The rest of the dictionary entries depending on the type of policy.
-Supported types:
+Supported types are:

 policies: